Mosshide/tamago-watch/README.md

 ## Approach Taken:
 A few articles and a few buttons in HTML controlled by JavaScript DOM manipulation.
-Most of the magic happens in Javascript, where I have classes for your pet, the watch itself and timing.
+Most of the magic happens in Javascript, where I have classes for your pet, the timing and the watch itself.

 ## Installation Instructions:
 Go [HERE](https://pages.git.generalassemb.ly/wsushinsky/Tamago-Watch/) to play!